-This year, expect immersive palettes, artisanal textures, and classic comebacks to take over 2019 and beyond.
+This year, expect immersive palettes, artisanal textures, and classic comebacks to take over 2019's top tile trends.
 Our creative director, Jamie Chappell, is sharing her top five tile trends on the blog today, but if you want even more tile inspiration for the new year, check out our Pinterest Board.

 1. Monochromatic Palettes